embeddeddevroom/fosdem-2022/cfp-announcement.md

-This email is a Call For Participation in the embedded, mobile and automotive devroom FOSDEM 2022
+This email is a Call For Participation in the Embedded, Mobile and Automotive Devroom at FOSDEM 2022.

 Devroom date: 5th & 6th February in FOSDEM Online Venue CFP deadline: Friday, 17th December 2021.

-Final speaker confirmation on Thursday, December 31th 2021
+Final speaker confirmation on Friday, December 31th 2021.

 CFP Introduction